catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-persistent-storage.md

 ## Extending storage capacity

-If you feel the need to increase the storage capacity for a dependency of your application, you can do so by supplying the appropriate configuration through helm chart variable(s), or custome values file(s).
+If you feel the need to increase the storage capacity for a dependency of your application, you can do so by supplying the appropriate configuration through helm chart variable(s), or custom values file(s).